To help communities recover in stable conditions; to add dignity and meaning to life...

 - Media advocacy for women

-Conflict Resolution, Early
+Conflict Resolution, Early Warning

-This unit is committed to peaceful resolution of conflicts, through creating an advantageous atmosphere of relief for the distressed, particularly the high risked groups.
+This unit is committed to the peaceful resolution of conflicts, through creating an advantageous atmosphere of relief for the distressed, particularly the high risked groups.
 It is also saddled with the responsibility of sensitization

 and reporting of human rights violation by state and non-state actors.
 Also, this department works with IDPs to promote their wellbeing and rights and conducting of advocacy and sensitization to promote and protect human rights.